parasaurolophus/rader.us/music/algorithmic_musical_composition/algorithmic_musical_composition.md

 imparted to begin with.

 This pattern of _attack - decay - sustain - release_ (_ADSR_) forming a sound's
-"envelope" applies to a sound's wave form as well as its amplitude.
-The perceptible difference between the timbres of a woodwind and brass instrument, for example, has a lot to do with differences in their wave forms' envelopes.
+envelope applies to a sound's wave form as well as its amplitude.
+The perceptible difference between the timbres of a woodwind and brass instrument, for example, has a lot to do with differences in their wave forms' envelopes even though their amplitude envelopes are quite similar.
 This is due to the difference between how their sounds are initially produced.
-A woodwind's wave form is relatively constant, even as its amplitude varies, while a brass instrument's wave form varies considerably from the attack / decay phases through the sustain / release phases due to the physical characteristics of human lips compared to the far less elastic media of reeds and wooden or metallic edges.
+A woodwind's wave form is relatively constant, even as its amplitude varies, while a brass instrument's wave form varies considerably from the attack / decay phases through the sustain / release phases due to the physical characteristics of human lips vibrating against each other while pressed to a mouthpiece compared to the far less elastic media of reeds and wooden or metallic edges while air is blown against them.

 ## Old-School Modular Analog Synthesis